kubeshop/testkube/docs/docs/articles/test-workflows.md

     - '**/*'
 ```

-If artifacts are saved in a separate step, or in a sub-step, they won't be scraped by default in case of earlier failure.
+If artifacts are saved in a separate step, or in a sub-step, they won't be scraped by default in the event of an earlier failure.
 In that case, setting `condition: always` specifically would be needed.

 Separate step: